Beniben/HIP/0043-community-entry-gate.md

 # Stakeholders
 [stakeholders]: #stakeholders

-* Who is affected by this HIP? - All Helium Discord Community Members.
+* Who is affected by this HIP? - All current and future Helium Users.
-* How are we soliciting feedback on this HIP from these stakeholders? - Discord channel for discussion, HIP only affects the Discord community.
+* How are we soliciting feedback on this HIP from these stakeholders? - Discord channel for discussion

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation